aws/aws-database-encryption-sdk-dynamodb/specification/beacons/dynamodb-beacons.md

 ### Version Number

-The version number of a [beacon versions](#beaconversion) is an integer, greater than zero.
+The version number of a [beacon version](#beaconversion) is an integer, greater than zero.

-It is expected that, as usual with version numbers, the original version will be "1", the first revision "2" and so on.
+It is expected that, as typical with version numbers, the original version will be "1", the first revision "2" and so on.

-#### Current Version
+### Current Version

 The [BeaconVersion](#beaconversion) with the [version number](#version-number)
 specified in the [BeaconContext](#beaconcontext) is known as the `current version`.
-It is expected that this is highest version number, associated with the most recently added [BeaconVersion](#beaconversion).
+Typically, this is highest version number, associated with the most recently added [BeaconVersion](#beaconversion).